This article was originally published on Rails Designer

 That looks an awful lot like the Turbo Stream response you create for controller actions!
 The only big difference is the template-element wrapped around the HTML (coming from a partial or ViewComponent).
 The template-element is a container for holding HTML content that is hidden.

-πŸ’‘ You can see responses like these in your browser's devtools.
+π‘ You can see responses like these in your browser's devtools.

-Once the turbo stream element is injected into the DOM, Turbo takes over. turbo-stream is nothing more than a custom element.
-It is defined here.
-You can see it in turn defines a connectedCallback() function.
+function.
 That function is called each time the element is added to the document; this is a feature of custom elements.

-1. a custom event, beforeRenderEvent, is dispatched;
+- a custom event,

-2. this event calls the renderElement function;
+, is dispatched; - this event calls the renderElement function;

-3. then performAction is called;
+- then performAction is called;

-4. the action defined is then called.
+- the action defined is then called.

 In that last file, you can see all the supported, default, actions for Turbo Stream (append, prepend, replace, etc.).
-If you are, even a little bit, familiar with JavaScript, you should easily grasp what each separate action is doing (if not; check out JavaScript for Rails Developers πŸ’‘).
+If you are, even a little bit, familiar with JavaScript, you should easily grasp what each separate action is doing (if not; check out JavaScript for Rails Developers π‘).
 In essence, except for the remove action; grab the HTML from within the template-element and add it to the DOM (based on the action; append, prepend, after, etc.).

 With that knowledge, you might see that you can just insert that custom turbo-stream element manually, and Turbo knows to pick it up.